SFO issues arrest warrant for one of two ex-OFC staff facing fraud charges

 * The Serious Fraud Office takes months on big political decisions.
 Here's why.

-The charges, filed late last year, relate to the construction and delivery of the OFC’s Home of Football complex in east Auckland, it said.
+The charges, filed late last year, relate to the construction and delivery of the confederation’s (OFC) Home of Football complex in east Auckland, it said.

 “As one of the defendants has signalled an intention to apply for name suppression the SFO will not be making any further comment until name suppression issues have been resolved,” the statement said.

-The Home of Football project, funded by Fifa and its Pacific football organisation OFC, went millions of dollars over budget and faced long delays.
+The Home of Football project, funded by Fifa and its Pacific football organisation, the OFC, went millions of dollars over budget and faced long delays.

 The project, conceived by the confederation around 2012, involved the construction of a football facility at Ngahue Reserve, consisting of two Fifa-standard football pitches with spectator stand and facilities, an office building and indoor futsal complex.